-There are days when I want something warm on the table without overthinking the process, and mashed potatoes always feel like the right answer.
+Some days call for something warm and comforting without too much thought, and mashed potatoes almost always feel like the answer.

-And if you want a side that fits into any meal without much work, these mashed potatoes are an easy choice.
+And when you need a side dish that works with just about anything and doesn’t ask much of you, these mashed potatoes are an easy, reliable choice.

 Behind the Recipe

-This recipe was inspired by a holiday dinner where the mashed potatoes were so good I asked for the recipe before leaving the table.
+This recipe comes from a holiday dinner where the mashed potatoes were so memorable, I asked for the recipe before I even left the table.

-It was all about using the right potatoes, plenty of butter, and a few optional mix-ins that made the dish feel luxurious.
+It all came down to choosing the right potatoes, using plenty of butter, and adding a few optional mix-ins that made the dish feel extra luxurious.

 I’ve tweaked the ingredients to my liking, balancing the creaminess of milk and butter with optional additions like sour cream, roasted garlic, and cheese.